krigjo25/webapp-Home-vupy/README.md

 # krigjo25 | Home
-The project was inteded to create as a personal home page, and not as a CS50x assignment, but it killed two birds with one stone.
+The project was inteded to create as a personal home page, show my what i have done so far and not as a CS50x assignment, but it killed two birds with one stone.

-This project was not intended to use as an assignment for CS50x, but it kills two birds with one stone.
-The purpose of this website is to use it as a biography of who I am,  what's been done through my journey.

-The application will create a new file called app.log, where Server information will be logged to control its behavior

 ## Description
 [Visual representation of the directory tree](./model/directoryTree.md)